innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/0029 List Master Database Objects Contents/ReadMe.md

 ## [UIIE-DatabaseContents.rb](./UIIE-DatabaseContents.rb)
-For the Database Object Types listed in the object_types array, a list of the database objects will be outputted, grouped together by type, in order as they are listed in the type array.
+For the Database Object Types listed in the object_types array, a list of the database objects will be outputted, grouped together by type, in order as they are listed in the type array, with a summary count following the list.
 Comment-out line 41 and uncomment 42 to also output the database path of the object.
 The output for this script would look similar to:
 ```